 If you use copyrighted material (images, quotations, datasets), you are responsible for ensuring permission for re-use of that material.
-In most cases, you are able to use copyrighted material under the "fair use" provisions of copyright law.
+In most cases, you can use copyrighted material under the "fair use" provisions of copyright law.
 If you still have questions regarding copyright and "fair use" send email to: repository@pobox.upenn.edu